docsforadobe/ame-scripting-guide/reference/index.rst

    var encoderHost = app.getEncoderHost();

    if (encoderHost) {
+     encoderHost.addEventListener(
+       "onBatchEncoderStatusChanged",
+       function (eventObj) {
+         $.writeln(
+           "onBatchEncoderStatusChanged to status: " + eventObj.batchEncoderStatus
+         );
+       }
+     );

      // API "getSourceInfo"
      var sourceMediaInfo = encoderHost.getSourceInfo(sourcePath);
      if (sourceMediaInfo) {
        // For 'sourceMediaInfo' you can now call properties of the 'SourceMediaInfo' script object, e.g.:
        // (See detailed info in the documentation of 'SourceMediaInfo')
        $.writeln(
          "Embedded description of the source: " + sourceMediaInfo.description
        );
      }

      // API "getFormatList"
      var formatList = encoderHost.getFormatList();
      $.writeln("formatList: " + formatList);

      // API "createEncoderForFormat"
      var encoderWrapper = encoderHost.createEncoderForFormat(format);
      if (encoderWrapper) {
        // For 'encoder' you can now call properties/methods of the 'EncoderWrapper" script object, e.g.:
        // (See detailed info in the documentation of 'EncoderWrapper') var frameRate = "25";
        encoderWrapper.setFrameRate(frameRate);
      }

      // API "isBatchRunning"
      var isBatchRunning = encoderHost.isBatchRunning();
      // With the current script the return value should be 'false' since no batch (job) is running.
      // After adding batch items (see FrontendScriptObject) and calling encoderHost.runBatch() this method returns 'true' as long as a job is running.
      $.writeln("isBatchRunning: " + isBatchRunning);

+     // API "getBatchEncoderStatus"
+     var batchStatus = encoderHost.getBatchEncoderStatus();
+     // expected value is "stopped", because the batch had not been started.
+     // The values are: invalid, paused, running, stopped, stopping
+     $.writeln("batch status is: " + batchStatus);

      // API "runBatch" (always returns true and therefore it's not necessary to store the result) encoderHost.runBatch();

+     // API "pauseBatch" (always returns true and therefore it's not necessary to store the result) encoderHost.pauseBatch();

      // API "stopBatch" (always returns true and therefore it's not necessary to store the result) encoderHost.stopBatch();

-       // API "pauseBatch" (always returns true and therefore it's not necessary to store the result) encoderHost.pauseBatch();

      // API "getCurrentBatchPreview"
      var result = encoderHost.getCurrentBatchPreview(outputFile);
      $.writeln("result: " + result);

      // API "getSupportedImportFileTypes"
      var supportedFileTypes = encoderHost.getSupportedImportFileTypes();
      $.writeln("supportedFileTypes: " + supportedFileTypes);
    } else {
      $.writeln("encoderHost script object not defined");
    }

 .. raw:: html